-Breast Cancer (booooo) is the opponent.
-I'm going to win.
+Breast Cancer (booooo) was the opponent.
+I hope I won.
 I was diagnosed with breast cancer in March 2009.
-I had a sentinel node lumpectomy later that month and on June 10, 2009, I started Chemotherapy.
-After this little adventure, I'll have more surgery and then radiation.
-Then ... well, then ...
-I'll continue beating the crap out of cancer if there's any left to be beat (yeaaahhhhh)!
+I had a sentinel node lumpectomy later that month and on June 10, 2009, I started Chemotherapy followed by radiation treatments - the last one being December 20, 2009.

-You are all on my team (because there's no "I" in "TEAM") and this blog is for you to to follow the game plan and the progress.
-Sometimes you might need to take over as captain because I know I won't get through this without my team of family and friends.
-So ...
+Everyone who visits here has been on my team (because there's no "I" in "TEAM") and this blog was for them to to follow the game plan and the progress.
+It turned out it's also been therapy for me and a record of so many details I forget because of the also unanticipated "chemo brain".
+One thing I know for sure is that I wouldn't have made it through this without my team of family and friends.
+Thank you!
+Thank you!
+THANK YOU!!
 We're here.
-Might as well WIN!!
+We Might Have WON!!

-To learn the details about my particular discovery of my tumour and my diagnosis and treatment plan, please read this.
+To learn the details about my particular discovery of my tumour and my diagnosis and treatment, please read this.

 If you're more interested in my new quilting hobby, visit my blog that's supposed to be JUST about quilting at Peace.Love.Quilt.